sighingnow/jekyll-gitbook/_pages/JDS_XM.md

     >Repeat steps for Thank you note
     >>
 5. Add a question to your survey
-    >Select the NPS question from the dropdown by clicking + Add a question
+    >Select the NPS question from the drop-down by clicking + Add a question
     >><img src="/assets/images/EM/addNPS.gif">
     >>
     >Choose the corresponding audio file for the NPS question and upload